 Job Opportunities: The state in which an LPN works and the scope of their practice will determine where they are employed.
 Nursing homes and residential care facilities hired the majority of LPNs in 2020.
 In some states, LPNs can work in an emergency room and acute care setting mainly in states where LPNs are able to administer IV medications.

-Pay: The median income for LPNs was $48,820 in 2020, which equated to $23.47/hour for full-time workers.
+Pay: The median income for LPNs was $48,070 in 2021, which equated to about $24.04/hour for full-time workers.
 Most LPNs are employed in full-time positions that offer full benefits and insurance packages.

 Roles and Responsibilities of an RN